Published by Edward Wallis, M Dunnet and J Wallis Junr on 27 May 1807.

 But, the players had to be careful what spaces they landed on, as some of them signified the folly common among young students, such as carelessness, truancy, and idleness.

-Condition – Mount of Knowledge / Sheet Stained and a little grubby as per the picture. / Slipcase – Original – scuffed and faded but the Title is legible / rules lacking – but a photcopy is available and can be printed from the V&A web site, which explain every circle.
+Condition – Mount of Knowledge / Sheet Stained and a little grubby as per the picture / Slipcase – Original label possibly later case – scuffed and faded; the Title is legible with hand written additions / rules lacking – but a photcopy is available and can be printed from the V&A web site, which explain every circle.
+Additional pictures on request

 Postage / As postage often changes it will be provided at time of purchase.
 Postage will be at cost rounded up to the nearest £1.00 to cover packaging.